tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 {{cb}} If a task requires certain permissions, roles, or versions, or is only available in certain locales or on specific platforms, that information is noted clearly in the topic.
 This is similar to the Prerequisites section in a topic but focuses on higher-level requirements rather than organizational context for the information.
 For example, the topic might have a label that says "Admin role only," or it might have tabs that split the content into Mac, Windows, and Linux." {{cb-end}}

 {{cb}} The documentation has a troubleshooting section (either standalone or included within the section/topic it relates to) that provides information on how to solve common problems and generally includes an emphasis on where things might go wrong and how to fix them.
 In other words, the documentation doesn't describe the happy path only. {{cb-end}}

+{{cb}} Code samples are available in the user's target language.
+This might mean providing multiple code samples organized in tabs. {{cb-end}}

+{{cb}} Options for support are provided, even if the support merely involves posting to a peer-monitored forum. {{cb-end}}

+{{cb}} A feedback option is included in the docs so that the authors can stay attuned to what information readers might want to communicate to them. {{cb-end}}

+{{cb}} The code in the doc site offers interactivity that allows users to interact with the functions, API calls, or other calls, often using their custom data.
+Typically, with REST APIs, an API Explorer allows users to try out requests using their own data. {{cb-end}}

 </ul>